What does defect density indicate in a software component?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-Defect density is a metric that expresses the ratio of defects identified in a software component relative to its size, usually measured in lines of code (LOC) or function points.
-This measurement provides insight into the software's quality by quantifying how many defects exist for a given unit of size.
+Defect density measures the ratio of defects found in a software component relative to its size, typically expressed as the number of defects per unit of measurement such as lines of code or function points.
+This metric provides valuable insights into the quality of a software product by quantifying how many defects exist concerning the component's size.

 Subscribe